Bruno Forte

-Bruno Forte (born 1 August 1949) is an Italian Roman Catholic theologian and ecclesiastic, currently Archbishop of Chieti-Vasto.
+Bruno Forte (born 1 August 1949) is an Italian Catholic prelate who has served as Archbishop of Chieti-Vasto since 2004.

 Biography

 Archbishop Forte was born in Naples.
 He was ordained a priest on 18 April 1973.
-He studied at Tübingen University associated with Hans Küng, Joseph Ratzinger and Walter Kasper.
+He studied at Tübingen University, associated with Hans Küng, Joseph Ratzinger and Walter Kasper.
 He also spent time in Paris, before gaining a Laurea degree in philosophy from Naples University.

-He was called "the most famous Italian theologian in Italy" and is seen as more progressive than Cardinal Joseph Ratzinger.
-At stake, he is considered an internationally prominent Italian theologian.
+He is described by the Catholic Herald as being known in Italy and the rest of the Catholic world as a "prolific and remarkably well-connected theologian", while Rocco Palmo considered him to be "more progressive" than Cardinal Joseph Ratzinger.

 In 2000, he oversaw the preparation of the Vatican document, "Memory and Reconciliation: The Church and the Faults of the Past", which led to the famous liturgy in St Peter's Basilica in which John Paul II asked God's forgiveness for 2,000 years of sins.
 John Paul II asked him to preach the Vatican's Lenten Spiritual Exercises in 2004.

-He was appointed as Archbishop of Chieti-Vasto by Pope John Paul II on 26 June 2004.
+He was appointed Archbishop of Chieti-Vasto by Pope John Paul II on 26 June 2004.
 He was consecrated bishop by Cardinal Ratzinger (later Pope Benedict XVI) on 8 September 2004; he is one of only 26 bishops consecrated by the former Pope.

-After the election of Pope Benedict XVI Forte was seen by some as a possible successor to become Prefect of the Congregation for the Doctrine of the Faith, before William Levada was chosen.
+After the election of Pope Benedict XVI, Forte was seen by some as a possible successor to become Prefect of the Congregation for the Doctrine of the Faith, before William Levada was chosen.